Looking for some unusual things to do in Brussels? Yeah, I was too.

 Chocolate + a museum?
 Yeah, I am so in!
 But honestly, the Chocolate Museum had my heart at the word chocolate.

 And my heart melted when I saw all the free samples!
 Free samples everywhere!
 Chocolate Lovers Wave Your Jazz Hands in the Air Like You Just Don’t Care!

+But it Gets Better!
 Not only do you get to see (and taste) how pralines are created, but there is a chocolate fountain with Speculoos.
-Legit, what more can a girl ask for?
+Legit!
+What more can a girl ask for?
 Can I have my wedding here?
 Kidding…Sort of.

 At this unique museum, not only will you see antique, chocolate-related memorabilia (like coffee pots to warm hot chocolate) but you’ll also learn about the history of chocolate and see how it is transformed into the dessert deliciousness that we know and love today.